yhs666/mc-docs.zh-cn/articles/virtual-machines/scripts/virtual-machines-windows-powershell-sample-create-vm-from-managed-os-disks.md

 $VirtualMachine = New-AzureRmVMConfig -VMName $virtualMachineName -VMSize $virtualMachineSize

 #Use the Managed Disk Resource Id to attach it to the virtual machine.
 Please change the OS type to linux if OS disk has linux OS
-$VirtualMachine = Set-AzureRmVMOSDisk -VM $VirtualMachine -ManagedDiskId $disk.Id -CreateOption Attach -Linux
+$VirtualMachine = Set-AzureRmVMOSDisk -VM $VirtualMachine -ManagedDiskId $disk.Id -CreateOption Attach -Windows

 #Create a public IP for the VM
 $publicIp = New-AzureRmPublicIpAddress -Name ($VirtualMachineName.ToLower()+'_ip') -ResourceGroupName $resourceGroupName -Location $snapshot.Location -AllocationMethod Dynamic